mouseless/baked/unreleased.md

 - `Bake.vue` now provides a baked component path under `useContext().path()` to be used as a unique key within a page
-- `Bake.vue` now manages `loading` state, making it possible for components to show a skeleton during loding
+- `Bake.vue` now manages `loading` state, making it possible for components to show a skeleton during loading
 - `SideMenu`, `PageTitle`, `Header` now supports skeleton
 - `DetailPage` and its conventions are removed